telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/display-delete-confirmation-buttons-command-column.md

 # Display Delete Confirmation as Button in the Command Column

-The example below demonstrates how to render the confirmation to delete a row in a Kendo UI Grid as a button instead of a dialog in the command column.
+The following example demonstrates how to render the confirmation to delete a row in a Kendo UI Grid as a button instead of a dialog in the command column.

 ###### Example